ktkiiski/immuton/README.md

 Reactive frameworks and libaries are popular in modern web development, such as [React](https://reactjs.org/), [Redux](https://redux.js.org/), or [RxJS](https://rxjs-dev.firebaseapp.com/).
 These frameworks typically rely on the immutability principle.
 They also rely heavily on change detection.
 For example, in React, re-rendering or side-effects occur only when values actually change when using [`React.memo`](https://reactjs.org/docs/react-api.html#reactmemo), [contexts](https://reactjs.org/docs/context.html), or hooks such as [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect), [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) or [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo).

-For best performance and least ambiguity, the "change" is typically determines as a strict inequality, meaning that objects and arrays are not deep-checked.
+For best performance and least ambiguity, the "change" is typically determined as a strict inequality, meaning that objects and arrays are not deep-checked.
 This means that updating your state to a new but _equivalent_ object or array will be considered a change, even though all of the properties or items would be equal.

 Every function in Immuton that returns an altered object or array will always check if there would be an _actual_ change to the value.
 In those cases, they return the original references.
 If you use Immuton when changing the state of your app, you can remove many unnecessary re-renderings or side-effects, leading to better overall performance.